PRESERVING, PROMOTING & PROFITING FROM CANADA'S HEALTHCARE HERITAGE & PLANNING FOR A HEALTHY FUTURE

 Decade by decade, the history tells the stories of sanitary reformers who fought to improve the living conditions of the whole community and prevent disease and injury.
 Environmental pollution, contaminated food and water, birth control, vaccination and nutrition were challenges 100 years ago and remain important and sometimes controversial issues today.The history ends with the development of the Ottawa Charter for Health Promotion and what many consider to be the launch of a new era in public health.
 It’s striking how so many public health stories from the past still resonate today and this book is dedicated to Canada’s public health reformers, past and present, who strive to build a better, healthier future for all.

-NEW!
 James FitzGerald, What Disturbs Our Blood (Toronto: Random House, 2010).
 A rich, unmined piece of Canadian history, an intense psychological drama, a mystery to be solved… and a hardwon escape from a family curse

 Like his friends Banting and Best, Dr. John G. Fitzgerald was a Canadian hero.
 He founded Connaught Laboratories (1914) and the School of Hygiene (1927) within the Univesity of Toronto, saved untold lives with his vaccines and transformed the idea of public health in Canada and the world.
 What so darkened his reputation that his memory has been all but erased?
 Connaught Laboratories today is now Sanofi Pasteur Limited (Connaught Campus) in Toronto and the Canadian component of the global sanofi pasteur organization.